Welcome to

 of real-life Marketing stories in your textbook, a number of

-them with accompanying videos in the CD-ROM included with your textbook.
+them with accompanying videos on the publisher's website.
 These help

 explain the principles and techniques and terminology of